-Ronan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Ronan isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ronan are a mix of both white- and blue-collar jobs.
 Overall, Ronan is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Ronan who work in sales jobs (11.60%), office and administrative support (9.78%), and personal care services (9.65%).

 Compared to the rest of the country, citizens of Ronan spend much less time in their cars: on average, their commute to work is only 14.83 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

 In terms of college education, Ronan is nearly on par with the US average for all cities of 21.84%: 19.52% of adults 25 and older in Ronan have a bachelor's degree or advanced degree.

 The per capita income in Ronan in 2010 was $16,077, which is low income relative to Montana and the nation.
 This equates to an annual income of $64,308 for a family of four.
 Ronan also has one of the higher rates of people living in poverty in the nation, with 30.47% of its population below the federal poverty line.

 Ronan is an extremely ethnically-diverse city.
 The people who call Ronan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ronan residents report their race to be White, followed by Native American.
 Important ancestries of people in Ronan include Irish, Norwegian, English, and Swedish.